Top Tips for Entry

 1. Stick to the word limit

-Remember, the judges will be looking at a lot of entries which will take hours of their time and can be tiring, so be concise!
-Help them find the information they need to know quickly and easily.
+Remember, the jury will be looking at a lot of entries which will take hours of their time and can be tiring, so be concise!
+Help them find theinformation they need to know quickly and easily.

-It’s also important to note that judges can deduct marks for exceeded words/slides counts.
+It’s also important to note that judges can deduct marks for exceeded word counts.

 2. Use images and graphs to support your entry